smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 Add-On Accessories That Help

 Even with good design, the right accessory can extend the life of your rig and make cleaning way less of a hassle.
-If you add 6.5’’ Super Slit Matrix Bubble Can Ash Catcher to your setup, it works like a filter before the smoke even touches your main chamber.
+If you add a 6.5" Super Slit Matrix Bubble Can Ash Catcher to your setup, it works like a filter before the smoke even touches your main chamber.
 It traps ash and tar early, keeping your bong clean for longer.

-Cleaner hits start with smarter gear.
-If your piece is built to flow, collect, and clean with less effort, you won’t find yourself enduring foul taste just to catch a buzz.
+If your piece is built to flow, collect, and clean with less effort, you spend less time scraping and more time with a clean draw.